-1) All tonnages rounded to nearest thousand tonnes.
+1) All tonnages are rounded to nearest thousand tonnes.

-2) ZnEq percentages are calculated using metal prices, forecasted metal recoveries, concentrate grades, transport costs, smelter payable metals and charges.
+2) ZnEq percentages are calculated using metal prices, forecasted metal recoveries, concentrate grades, transportation costs, smelter payable metals and charges.

-3) Pit constrained cut-off grade range mostly due to variable transportation distances to presumed mill location.
+3) The pit constrained cut-off grade range is mostly due to the variable transportation distances from the mining zones to the presumed plant site location.